 This includes raising awareness among political leaders, influential individuals, insider mediators and negotiation teams about the long-term impacts of climate change in their regions.
 Once conflict parties and facilitators alike see the need to think beyond the present day in regard to climate change impacts, the next major challenge will be to develop and strengthen security mechanisms, resource management systems and political institutions in protecting the parties’ commitment to peace against the impacts of climate change and thus help avoid a relapse into violent conflict.

 The Berghof Foundation’s strong desire to generate the necessary synergies to address these challenges has included the launch of the first pilot projects around the climate-conflict nexus.
 In Somalia, for instances, we cooperate with the Hirshabelle Insider Peacebuilders Network (IPN) to support communities developing a climate security action plan.
 Our current work in Iraq focuses on climate mediation efforts in different districts throughout the country previously weakened by years of political and armed conflict.
 Our work aims to integrate climate security risks into existing peacebuilding efforts.

 Environmental degradation and other consequences of anthropogenic climate change is playing an increasingly larger role in all aspects of Berghof’s work.
 We believe that our approaches to conflict transformation – including global learning and peace education – will contribute to our understanding of climate change and help building individual capacities to transform climate conflicts in a non-violent way — on a personal, societal and international level.

-- How COP can deliver for areas affected by conflict Towards COP27: Our article series on climate and conflict
+- Towards COP27: How COP can deliver for areas affected by conflict